ASD-Blueprint/desktop.gov.au/patterns/index.md

 Name | Category | Description
 -- | -- | --
-[Azure Virtual Desktop](avd.html) | Remote access | Azure Virtual Desktop (AVD) is a PaaS offering that allows administrators to configure, deploy, and manage, scalable flexible solutions.
-AVD enables administrators to publish full desktops or remote apps.
-Corporations and departments are able to reduce the number of virtual machines and OS overhead while providing the same resources to users.
+[Azure Virtual Desktop](avd.html) | Remote access | Azure Virtual Desktop (AVD) is a PaaS offering that allows administrators to configure, deploy, and manage, scalable virtual desktop solutions.
+AVD provides a remotely accessible Windows Desktop working environment that closely matches the corporate working environment.
+AVD enables administrators to publish full desktops or remote applications in BYOD or managed desktop environments.
 [Bring Your Own Device (BYOD)](byod.html) | Device and data | BYOD allows users to utilise their own consumer devices and access corporate data and applications securely.
 Polices can assist with protection of corporate .
 This pattern provides guidance on how to implement various options within the blueprint but outlines some risks involved on the security posture to PROTECTED while doing this.